babarrett/g80-9009/display-functions.md

     * Clearing FLASH-emergency-parameter space.
 Please wait . . .
     * Version 1.20L01Ref4

-If you ignore the keyboard for a while the display lighting will go off
+If you ignore the keyboard for a while the display lighting will go off.

-* Interaction with Desk PC and Wkst buttons:
+* Interaction with Desk PC and Wkst keys:
     * Desk PC turns on its LED while turring off the Wkst LED.
     * Desk PC changes the first line of the display to Source:  **DESK PC**.
     * Desk PC changes the F1-F12 LCD labels to F1-F12